PP-Module for MDM Agent

 FAU_ALT_EXT.2 This SFR requires the MDM Agent to use a trusted channel defined by FTP_ITC_EXT.1 in the Base-PP to transmit data about its own behavior to the OE.

-FAU_GEN.1/AGENT The Base-PP includes FAU_GEN.1; this PP-Module iterates the SFR to use the same audit mechanism to generate audit records for the MDM Agent’s behavior.
+FAU_GEN.1/AGENT The Base-PP includes FAU_GEN.1; this PP-Module iterates the SFR to use the same audit mechanism to generate audit data for the MDM Agent’s behavior.
 It may alternatively allow the TSF to generate its own audit trail, which does not impede the MDF from enforcing its own security functionality.

 FAU_SEL.1/AGENT The Base-PP includes FAU_SEL.1; this PP-Module iterates the SFR to use the same audit mechanism to select the auditable events to be generated by the MDM Agent.
 Note that the Base-PP does not mandate this requirement so it is possible that only the MDM Agent portion of the TOE may implement it.
 In this case, the SFR provides a selection for the MDM Agent to implement its own mechanism to perform this function rather than a platform-provided one.